rnimisha/resturant-app/README.md

 # Food Ordering App API

 This project provides a RESTful API for managing and processing food orders Node.js, Express, and PostgreSQL.
+Frontend with the API is build in [repo here](https://github.com/rnimisha/resturant-app-client).

 ## Swagger Documentation